 Finally, an expert witness can serve as a strong form of evidence to support a motorcycle accident claim.
 Expert witnesses are people who testify as to specific details of the case based on their status as an expert on the subject.
 Expert witnesses are typically professionals who have spent years working or teaching in a relevant field.
 If you wish to prove the extent of a traumatic brain injury after a motorcycle accident, for example, you can hire a medical expert to demonstrate to a jury how significantly the injury will impact your life.

-For assistance preserving and collecting evidence after a serious motorcycle accident, contact the Peoria motorcycle accident lawyers at The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer.
+For assistance preserving and collecting evidence after a serious motorcycle accident, contact the Peoria motorcycle accident lawyers at The Law Offices of John Phebus Criminal and Personal Injury Lawyer.

 This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
 This page was approved by Attorney John Phebus, who has more than 20 years of legal experience as a personal injury attorney.